VasyaSmolyar/drf-hmac-auth/README.rst

 Overview
 --------

-An HMAC-token authentication's package.
+An HMAC-token authentication's package for Django REST.
 No need refresh token manually by a timer, with HMAC-algorithm user cannot change a timestamp from the server.
 And the server can check this timestamp from the client for an expiring.

 Requirements
 ------------